-The Stratus 8 has A, B and C line levels, which fork twice from the bottom (riser) to the top (canopy) and which are divided into main, middle and top lines.
-The individual line levels are connected with one another using the "handshake knot" (special hoop technology).
+The Arcus 7 has A, B, C and D- line levels, which fork twice from the bottom (riser) to the top (canopy) and which are divided into main, middle and top lines.
+The individual line levels are connected with one another using the "handshake knot".

-The Maintenance and Service book has a detailed line connection plan, showing the individual levels, connections and descriptions of the lines.
+The Maintenance and Service book has a detailed line connection plan, showing the individual levels, connections and line descriptions.

 With the brake lines, the individual levels are bundled at the end with the main brake line.
-This runs through the brake pulley attached to the riser and is knotted at the brake swivel of the control handle.
+This runs through the brake pulley on the riser and is knotted at the brake swivel of the control handle.
 There is a mark on the main brake line which allows the control handle to be correctly positioned.

 The main lines are all attached to Maillon quick links.
-They are fed through special elastic rings and attached to prevent the lines from slipping and to ensure that they sit in the correct position.
+The lines are fed through special elastic rings and attached to prevent them from slipping and to ensure that they sit in the correct position.